DWI with a Child Passenger in the Fort Worth area?

-In most cases, a first arrest for driving while intoxicated (DWI, but also referred to as driving under the influence or DUI) is a misdemeanor offense.
+In most cases, a first arrest for driving while intoxicated (DWI, also referred to as driving under the influence or DUI in some states) is a misdemeanor offense.
 If a child is a passenger in the vehicle when an individual commits a DWI offense, this crime becomes a felony.

 Attorney for DWI with a Child Passenger Arrests in Fort Worth, TX

-If you had a child passenger when you were arrested for an alleged DWI offense in the DFW area, it is in your best interest to not make any kind of statement to authorities until you have legal representation.
-Townsend, Gebhardt & Eppes, PLLC can investigate the circumstances of your arrest and fight to possibly get the criminal charges reduced or dismissed.
+If you had a child passenger when you were arrested for an alleged DWI offense in the DFW area, it is in your best interest to not make any statement to authorities until you have legal representation.
+Gebhardt and Eppes, PLLC can investigate the circumstances of your arrest and fight to possibly get the criminal charges reduced or dismissed.

 Tarrant County DWI with a Child Passenger Information Center